Meta-Dusk/FletPlatformer/README.md

 So, what is the game even about?
 It's a somewhat difficult side-scroller genre of a game (which is basically just a 2D action platformer).
+There will be lore for the game as well, hence the official name; "**Fushi: The Beckoning**".

 ## Feature List